-All students are required to schedule a meeting with their advisor at the end of each academic year (during the month of May/June) to review their academic progress and complete their Student General Progress Report.
+All MS and PhD students are required to schedule a meeting with their advisor at the end of each academic year (during the month of May/June) to review their academic progress and complete their Student General Progress Report.
 This review is designed to develop the program for each student, to discuss their coursework and plans for upcoming registration, and to advise a student of any deficiency in their progress toward degree conferral.
 All first-year students also have their academic progress evaluated after their first semester of enrollment in the program.
-Students prepare their progress reports prior to meetings with the respective Graduate Director (MS & PhD) or Concentration Director (MPH) who will review and sign off on their progress reports in consultation with any faculty mentors of these students.
+Students prepare their progress reports prior to meetings with the respective Graduate Director (MS & PhD) who will review and sign off on their progress reports in consultation with any faculty mentors of these students.
+MPH students will prepare their AAR (Academic Advisement Report) available in HUB before meeting with their advisor.
 Students who fail to meet with the Graduate Director to complete their General Program Report will have a check stop issued and will not be able to register for the following semester.